Environmental Writing Fellowship and Residency

 If your organization is interested in partnering with us to support a writer who can amplify stories central to your mission, fill out this interest form or contact us.

-We will announce our partner organization, theme, and eligibility for the 2024-2025 Environmental Writing Fellowship and Residency on this page, with a link to apply, in January 2024.
+We will announce our partner organization, theme, and eligibility for the 2024-2025 Environmental Writing Fellowship and Residency on this page, with a link to apply, in early 2024.

 Jenna Butler (she/her) is an award-winning BIPOC writer, teacher, and editor.
 She is the author of six books of poetry and essays about the land, particularly the northern boreal forest of Treaty 6 territory in Alberta, Canada, where she lives and farms off the grid.
 Her latest books include "A Profession of Hope: Farming on the Edge of the Grizzly Trail," winner of the Canadian Authors' Association Exporting Alberta Award, and "Revery: A Year of Bees," a finalist for the 2021 Governor General's Literary Award for Non-Fiction and longlisted title for CBC Canada Reads 2023.
 Jenna's land-based research has taken her around the globe, from Ireland's Ring of Kerry to Svalbard in the Arctic Ocean aboard an ice-class sailing ship, chronicling our stories of the places we call home.